 - 1. Explosion hazard

-- 2. No fire, open flames, or smoking.
+- No fire, open flames, or smoking.

 - 3. Caustic liquid/chemical burn hazard

 - 4. Wear eye protection

 - 5. Read the Operator's Manual.

-- 6. Keep bystanders a safe distance from the battery.
+- Keep bystanders a safe distance from the battery.

-- Contains lead; do not discard.

-- 2. Recycle
+- Contains lead,-do not throw the battery in the garbage. - 2.
+Recycle

-- Wear eye protection; explosive gases can cause blindness and other injuries

-- 4. No sparks, flame, or smoking

-- 5. Sulfuric acid can cause blindness or severe burns.

-- Flush eyes immediately with water and get medical help fast.

-- 7. Maximum fill line

-- 8. Minimum fill line

-- Instructions for activating the battery
+- Wear eye protection-explosive gases can cause blindness and other injuries. - 4.
+No sparks, flame, or smoking - 5.
+Sulfuric acid can cause blindness or severe burns. - Flush eyes immediately with water and get medical help fast. - 7.
+Maximum fill line - 8.
+Minimum fill line - 9.
+Instructions for activating the battery.